link2hassan/Islam-Astronomy-and-Arabic-Print/README.md

 ##

 The Compendium is a short introduction course in astronomy based on Ptolemy’s Almagest, comprising about seventy pages and thirty chapters.
-It describes the main facets of astronomy: the hevens, the planets, the stars, the sun, the moon, and the earth, including their movements.
+It describes the main facets of astronomy: the heavens, the planets, the stars, the sun, the moon, and the earth, including their movements.
 He also provides a list of well-known lands and cities.
 His aim was to present his work in a simple style without complicated mathematical calculations.
 <br><br>
 The Compendium remained one of the most influential and widely-used astronomical works in the Islamic world and Europe during the Middle Ages.
 The number of translations that followed during the 1100s to the late-17th century is testament to this.